 Clinical Psychology of Special Groups: Intellectual Disabilities/Older Adults

-This course focuses on the clinical psychology of older adults and on people with intellectual disability.
-The first module will offer a general introduction to disability with a particular focus on mental health in intellectual disability.
-It will also cover the definition, aetiology and assessment of intellectual disability, service provision, and psychological interventions for individuals and their carers.
-The second module will offer a general introduction to mental health and ageing.
-It will also cover the role of the Clinical Psychologist in cognitive and capacity assessment, as well as the management of behavioural disturbance associated with diseases of ageing such as dementia.
+This course focuses on the clinical psychology of older adults and of those with intellectual disability.
+The first module will offer a general introduction to mental health and ageing.
+It will also cover the role of the Clinical Psychologist in cognitive capacity assessment, as well as the management of behavioural disturbance associated with disorders of ageing such as dementia.
+The second module will offer a general introduction to disability with a particular focus on mental health in intellectual disability.
+It will also cover the definition, aetiology and assessment of intellectual disability, service provision and psychological interventions for individuals and their carers.

 - Semester 2 - 2016